shc0743/myencryption/README.md

 example();
 ```

-File encryption is a little more difficult.
+File encryption is a little more difficult due to browser limitations.
 To learn more, you can open the [demo](./impl/JavaScript/demo/demo.js).

+# File format

+(待完善)

 # LICENSE
 GPL-3.0